-Life may be many things, but more than anything else, it is relationship.
+Life may be many things, but more than anything else, life is relationship.
 If we don’t relate, we don’t live.
 It’s all relative to our attitude, whether positive or negative.
 The minute we relate, we live.
 When we are in destructive relationships, we are heading for a climax that is ultimately going to do away with the destructiveness.
 Kaboom.
 Further down the scale is the lackluster relationship that fizzles under a guise of false serenity.
 So even someone who relates negatively is living more than one who relates little.
 And absolutely no one relates not at all—for then they wouldn’t be alive.

 We tend to only associate the word “relationship” with interactions with other human beings.
 But the word applies to absolutely everything, including ideas as well as inanimate objects.
 It also applies to our life circumstances, the world we live in, and our thoughts and attitudes.
 We can relate to lots of things, and to the degree we do so we will enjoy a sense of fulfillment rather than frustration.